FRC-2928/FRC-Programmer-Training/docs/Tools/git.md

 [Git bash for Windows](https://gitforwindows.org)

+This module will step through the process of creating an repository, committing code and pushing it to a remote repository on GitHub.
+We'll look at how to do this at the command line and within VSCode.

 ## Initializing the Repository
-Let's start a new project at the command line:
+To start a new project at the command line:

 `$ mkdir MyProject`